slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"TV is chewing gum for the eyes."  -- Frank Lloyd Wright*
 > *"Where you live - what city, what country - has more impact on your well being than any other factor.
 Where you live is one of the few things in your life you can choose and change."*

+- Muscle is proof of work ethic.
+Fat is proof of neglect. -- gia macool
 - never before has a generation so diligently recorded themselves accomplishing so little.
 - some people want a big house, a fast car and lots of money. some people want a tiny cabin in the woods away from those kinds of people.
 - what’s your adrenaline type? velocidade ou fronteira do conhecido